jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As the second step, I **normalized** the image data because this will allow better convergence during Gradient descent optimization

 **Data Augmentation Work**
 In the beginning, when I was changing my architecture and could not meet the target accuracy score, I decided to use data augmentation, though I did not use it in the end product.
-I was inspired by the discussion in this post on [Traffic sign classification](https://medium.com/@vivek.yadav/improved-performance-of-deep-learning-neural-network-models-on-traffic-sign-classification-using-6355346da2dc) and used the following techinques:
+I was inspired by the discussion in this post on [Traffic sign classification](https://medium.com/@vivek.yadav/improved-performance-of-deep-learning-neural-network-models-on-traffic-sign-classification-using-6355346da2dc) and which was mentionned in the discussion board (https://discussions.udacity.com/t/regarding-augmentation-of-dataset/370026/2), and used the following techinques:
 1. Brightness increase
 2. Rotation
 3. Translation